 - Slowly add the flour mixture until just mixed.
 Stir in the chocolate chips by hand.

 - Spoon the batter into a large plastic bag and cut the tip off.
 Pipe the batter into the prepared donut pans, filling the cavities at least half full.

 - Bake the mini donuts 4-5 minutes and the large donuts 8-9 minutes.
 Let cool for a few minutes and then remove to a wire rack to cool completely.

-- Melt the white chocolate melts and spoon into a ziplock bag.
+- Melt the white chocolate wafers and spoon into a ziplock bag.
 Cut one corner off and drizzle over the large donuts in a web pattern and let set.
 Store in a sealed container.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.